marioortizmanero/polybar-pulseaudio-control/README.md

         Icons for volume, from lower to higher.
         Default: none
   --volume-max <int>
-        Maximum volume to which to allow increasing
+        Maximum volume to which to allow increasing.
         Default: 130
   --volume-step <int>
-        Step size when inc/decrementing volume
+        Step size when inc/decrementing volume.
         Default: 2
   --sink-blacklist <name>[,<name>...]
         Sinks to ignore when switching.